domsson/fetch-all-the-things/README.md

 - For use in notifications
 - For use in status bars

-Please open an issue or send a pull request to add to the list.
+Please open an issue or send a pull request to add to the list or report entries that are outdated or shouldn't be on the list in the first place.

 # Collections

 These are projects that contain a multitude of fetch scripts / programs.
+Note that, depending on their intended purpose, some of these might have additional files and/or functionality that goes beyond printing information to stdout.
+It should still be possible to use them for that, however.

 - [candies](https://github.com/domsson/candies) C programs made with status bars in mind; most of these have the option to be kept running
   - [cpu-proc](https://github.com/domsson/candies/tree/master/cpu-proc) CPU usage in %